 During summer, boats offer lake excursions leaving from the Belvedere at Torre del Lago, from 3-6PM.
-Trips last about one hour and are a great way to see the lake and the wetlands (7 euro per person in 2013).
+Trips last about one hour and are a great way to see the lake and the wetlands.
 Sometimes the boats also operate on weekends during late spring and early fall.

 Near Torre del Lago Puccini

 - Oasi di Massaciuccoli, on the other side of the lake, is a protected nature area with boardwalks through the wetlands area, bird-watching blinds, and signs posted about the birds.
 IN the town above are Roman ruins and a small museum with Roman finds.

 - In the hills above the lake, the Church of San Michele Arcangelo in Corsanico has an unusual early 17th-century monumental organ in the loft that Puccini is said to have played.
 You can hear the organ at the summer music festival or Christmas music festival.
 The beautiful Romanesque Church of San Pantaleo is also worth a visit.
 It holds a well-known chamber music festival in summer.
 We visited the churches on a tour with Serena Giovannoni.